 Your well-being is a top priority.
 Join us in staying informed on the most up-to-date best practices for staying safe and healthy — we are closely monitoring updates from the World Health Organization (WHO), and encourage that you do the same.

 While we hope to be a place of connection during a time that can feel isolating for many, we strongly encourage that new connections stay digital for now.
 In most places around the world, it’s time to stay home, and adhering to the latest local recommendations is the responsible thing to do — for the safety and health of everyone.

 Tinder has always aimed to break the limitations of who you would meet in the physical world, and in these times, we’ve felt inspired to remove another one of these barriers: distance.
 While we all know we need to stay home, this doesn’t mean we have to be alone with our thoughts.
 Having someone to talk to can make a world of difference.

 Tinder U - While universities across the U.S. have begun sending students home, we’ve updated the Tinder U experience, so that you can stay connected to fellow classmates and match with others who share your school badge, no matter the distance between you.

-Passport - We temporarily made our Passport feature free to everyone, through May 4th.
+Passport - We temporarily made our Passport feature free to everyone.
 We hope that you took the chance to virtually transport yourself to a new location and connect with others around the world.

 Now more than ever, we all need something to look forward to, whether it’s messaging with someone on Tinder tonight or the possibility of meeting a match at a later time that’s still to be determined.
 We’re grateful to be a place people turn to, and we hope that our community stays safe and healthy during this time.